StanGirard/StanGirard/README.md

 ## &#x270d; Blog & Writing

 Apart from coding, I also maintain a blog - you can find my articles on my website at [primates.dev](https://primates.dev/).
-The goal of my blog is to help developpers or IT enthousiasts find answer to certain issues.
+The goal of my blog is to help developpers or IT enthousiasts find answers to certain issues.
 Anybody can publish content, so feel free to write some articles.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-MacOS-informational?style=flat&logo=Apple&logoColor=white&color=blue)